Research misconduct policy process

 2.2.2.
 Make a formal allegation under the Protected Disclosure Act 2012 (Vic) (be aware that this Act does not cover all instances of research misconduct or all geographic areas).

 2.3.
 If the matter is not likely to be a breach or research misconduct, it is no longer necessary to follow the Research misconduct process.
 If the matter relates to another type of conduct, report it through an alternative avenue.
-For more information on this, see the Research Integrity Assessment Tool (also in Supporting Documents Section)
+For more information on this, see the Research Integrity Assessment Tool (also in Supporting Resources section).

 3. Who can report suspected breach or research misconduct?